XiaoLinZzz/XiaoLinzzz/README.md

 - 👋 Hi, I’m @XiaoLinzzz
-- 👀 I’m interested in Computer Science/Data science
+- 👀 I’m interested in Computer Science / Data science.
-- 🌱 I’m currently learning Computer Vision, Machine Learning, Data structure
+- 🌱 I’m currently learning Computer Vision, Machine Learning, Data structure.
-- 💞️ I’m looking to collaborate on a reasearcher
+- 💞️ I’m looking to collaborate on a reasearcher.
+- 🎓 Hope to be a grear master / PHD student !
 - 📫 How to reach me mlj20020716@163.com

 <!---